mcarr823/pi-tv-streamer/README.md

 Pi TV Streamer is a set of instructions on how to setup a Raspberry Pi to look and act more like a smart TV.

+## Project Status

+The instructions in this repository are an ongoing work-in-progress.

+They are more or less complete, and can be followed to setup a functional media center.

+However, they need refinement, and will occasionally be updated with new services, screenshots, etc.

 ## Supported Devices

 These instructions were written with a Raspberry Pi 4 or 5 in mind.